Malted Chocolate Peanut Butter No Churn Ice Cream

 malted chocolate peanut butter no churn ice cream

-Freezing, Storage + Serving No Churn Ice Cream:
+Freezing, Storage + Serving No Churn Ice Cream

 Once you’ve made your base, you’ll need containers for freezing it.
 I use an 8×5-inch bread loaf pan because it will freeze faster and better than a glass pan.
-If you will be making ice cream often, consider investing in an insulated ice cream tub or container, or, if you’re really enjoying homemade ice cream, consider purchasing paper pint ice cream, containers with lids.
+If you will be making ice cream often, consider investing in an insulated ice cream tub or container, or, if you’re enjoying homemade ice cream, consider purchasing paper pint ice cream, containers with lids.

 To serve, allow the ice cream to sit out for a few minutes at room temperature.
 Wet an ice cream scoop and spoon into serving dishes or cones.